New Orleans Water Quality at a Glance

 Why does New Orleans issue so many boil water advisories?

-Below-sea-level geography: Water pressure fluctuations can occur during heavy rainfalls and power disruptions
+Below-sea-level geography: Water pressure fluctuations occur during heavy rainfall and power disruptions; SWBNO issues advisories whenever pressure drops below 20 psi

 Is New Orleans’ water safe to drink?